EDS Capstone/Cornerstone Adjunct Faculty

 - Attending all meetings and class sessions, including kickoff and end-of-semester meetings with the instructional team.

-Capstone Responsibilities: Classes are held Tuesdays and Thursdays from 8am to 11am.
-Lectures from 8-9am are delivered by our full-time course faculty and the remaining time [9-10:45] is used for you (as Project Advisor) to meet with, evaluate, and assist student teams.
-You will guide student teams in how to manage and execute a successful project – allowing them to explore design options, as well as build and testing products.
+Capstone Responsibilities: You will guide student teams in how to manage and execute a successful design project – allowing them to explore design options, as well as build and testing products.
 Responsibilities also include steering teams back on track if they lose sight of the design objectives, and helping them understand and execute professional communications with their client.

 Cornerstone Responsibilities: Project classes are held twice per week, either Monday/Wednesday or Tuesday/Thursday, for 75 minutes, between 7am to 6pm.
 Hands-on Skills Labs are held once per week for 110 minutes Tuesdays through Fridays.
 An additional office hour held weekly is expected per section taught.
 Established course materials (including lectures, assignments, rubrics, and general structure) are developed by the program and provided for faculty, though additional sharing of experiences and methods by faculty is encouraged without excluding existing curriculum and learning outcomes and activities.
 Timely and regular feedback and grading is expected for student deliverables, typically within two weeks of submission.
 All program faculty are supported via weekly one-hour meetings.
 Meeting attendance is especially expected for new faculty, but is encouraged for all faculty.